jluk/ACC-Documentation/How-to/acc-persisting-storage.md

   -f | Fileshare name <br>
   -? | -h | --help Shows this usage text <br>

 This will prompt you for information to select an Azure Files account or create one for you.
+From here you are able to interact with any files stored on your Files account.

 ## How it works
 The cloud console will add a "tag" to your storage account labeled "cloudconsole".